simoninithomas/CatDCGAN/README.md

 <p> Cat DCGAN is a Deep Convolutional Generative Adversarial Network (DCGAN) <b>that generates pictures of cats</b> </p>
 This is an open source project
 <br>
+## The tutorial 📃
+If you want to implement it by yourself and understand how it works, please read my article on FreeCodeCamp <a href=" https://medium.freecodecamp.org/how-ai-can-learn-to-generate-pictures-of-cats-ba692cb6eae4">here</a>
 🌐 : https://simoninithomas.github.io/CatDCGAN/
 <br><br>
 <p> If you have any questions, <b> feel free to ask me: </b> </p>